 7. Compliance with Law

-Seller shall fully comply with all applicable local, state, and federal laws, orders, rules, regulations and ordinances.
+(a) Seller shall fully comply with all applicable local, state, and federal laws, orders, rules, regulations and ordinances.
 Seller shall procure all licenses and permits and pay all fees and other required charges.
 Seller shall comply with all applicable guidelines and directives of any local, state, or federal governmental agency.
 Seller further warrants that all Contract Work complies fully with applicable federal and state Occupational Health and Safety legislation, and the related regulations to the extent applicable.
-Seller certifies that it has an affirmative action policy ensuring equal employment opportunity without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status, or any other basis protected by local, state, or federal law and that it maintains no facilities segregated on these bases.
-Seller certifies that it is in compliance, and shall at all times remain in compliance with all applicable anti-corruption and anti-bribery laws, including without limitation to the U.S. Foreign Corrupt Practices Act of 1977, as amended.
-The Seller and all subcontractors shall abide by the requirements of 41 CFR 60-1.4(a), 60-300.5(a) and 60-741.5(a).
-These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities, and prohibit discrimination against all individuals based on their race, color, religion, sex, sexual orientation, gender identity or national origin.
-Moreover, these regulations require that covered prime contractors and subcontractors take affirmative action to employ and advance in employment individuals without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, protected veteran status or disability.
+Seller certifies that it is an equal employment opportunity and it makes employment decisions based on merit and without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, or veteran status, or any other basis protected by local, state, or federal law and that it maintains no facilities segregated on these bases.
+The Seller and all subcontractors shall abide by the requirements of 41 CFR §§ 60-300.5(a) and 60-741.5(a).
+These regulations prohibit discrimination against qualified individuals based on their status as protected veterans or individuals with disabilities.
+Moreover, these regulations require that covered prime contractors and subcontractors take affirmative action to employ and advance in employment qualified protected veterans and qualified individuals with disabilities.
 Seller shall defend, indemnify and hold Buyer harmless from any and all claims and liabilities resulting from noncompliance under this clause.

 (b) Seller shall comply with the California Consumer Privacy Act of 2018, as amended from time-to-time, including the provisions of the California Privacy Rights Act of 2020 (Cal.
 Civ.
 Code § 1798.100 et seq.) and implementing regulations (collectively, “CPRA”).
 The purpose of this Contract is limited to the requirements stated in the Contract documents, including these terms and conditions, purchase orders, and other related documents which set forth the work obligations of Seller; this Contract is not intended to be a sale of “personal information” as defined for purposes of the CPRA.
 Specifically, and without limiting the foregoing statutory and regulatory requirements, with regard to this Contract Seller agrees as follows: